 Immediate care is recommended if pain affects mobility or daily activities.

-❓FAQs About About Pregnancy-Related Lower Back Pain
+❓FAQs About Pregnancy-Related Lower Back Pain

 • It is common but not “normal” to the point that you should tolerate it.
 Persistent pain is a sign your body needs support.